Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification: Proposed Methods

 \subsection{Loss Function}

-We choose the cross entropy loss as the identity loss ($L_{id}$) to train classifiers in our experiment.
-We adopt the triplet loss ($L_{tri}$) to enlarge the distances of different person and cluster features belonging to the same identity.
+We choose widely used cross-entropy loss ($L_{id}$) and triplet loss ($L_{tri}$) to train our model.
 All the global and local features are under the constraint of $L_{id}$ and $L_{tri}$.
 The final loss function can be formulated as:

-where $L_{cls}$ is the summation of all cross entropy losses and $L_{metric}$ is the summation of all triplet losses.
-In our training phase, the computation of $L_{cls}$ and $L_{metric}$ can be formulated as:

-where the $\Theta$ denotes the probability prediction function consists of a bottleneck layer and a fully connected layer.
-The $y$ denotes the ground truth of each sample.
-The $f_g^{1''}$ denotes the global feature of non-occluded image, the $f_g^{i}$ denotes the global feature of erased/cropped images, the $f_l^{i'}$ denotes the enhanced local feature.
-The $n$ denotes the number of local features, and $n=4$ in our experiment.
+where the $p$ denotes the predicted results from global features $f_g$ and local feature $f_l$.
+The $y$ denotes the ground truth.